Russia hammers Ukraine with drones and missiles as peace efforts drag on

 In comments Wednesday that were embargoed until Thursday, Zelenskyy said Ukraine will hold intensive meetings to understand what kind of security guarantees its allies are willing to provide.

 The details are being hammered out by national security advisers and military officials.
-The plans will become clearer within 10 days, Zelenskyy said.
+The plans will become clearer by the end of next week, Zelenskyy said.
 He then expects to be ready to hold direct talks with Putin for the first time since the full-scale invasion.

 The talks could also be conducted in a trilateral format alongside Trump, Zelenskyy said.